Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 Risk Management

-1. In addition to the disciplined approach described above, the board will monitor the standard deviation of returns as a proxy for risk.
+1. In addition to the disciplined approach described above, the Finance and Investment Committee will monitor the standard deviation of returns as a proxy for risk.
 Standard deviation is a commonly used statistical measure of the dispersion of returns around the mean.
 Finance theory suggests that the greater the historical volatility of returns, the greater the risk.

 1. The board of directors believes that the volatility of returns can be minimized through prudent and thoughtful diversification.
 This approach minimizes the impact of poor returns in any single asset class by investing in a variety of assets that behave differently in various economic environments.
 Diversification is achieved by investing in different asset classes and by diversifying by investment style, geographically, and by sector.
 In addition, bond portfolios are diversified into various issuers and by term to maturity.